asdfdsa6/live-eq/README.md

 this app can also save your current live frequencies and than you can compare between 2 strings or sounds. theres also a limitless range you can zoom on or out.

+ i have no idea how to code. i used gpt4o grok3 and gemini 2.5 to make this. i think this is a start of a new generation of applications, of proffesion first, then coders. apps coming from the people.